iivanoo/covid-apps-observer/data/data_us/reports/resources/com.doctorondemand.android.patient___3.52.0/report.md

 > HORRIBLE exp. with this app.
 Took 2 hrs and 4 different tries to register then "5-10" minute wait was actually 80.
 Bug in app twice reset several things on my phone including disabling my keyboard.
 2 hrs from start the Dr. came on but couldn't see or hear me.
 Rescheduled 4 hours later.
 Dr. was professional but failed to send rx for antibiotics she said I needed.
 Finally, I left a negative review yesterday and it's missing and I'm still repairing bug damage.
 DO NOT BELIEVE THE HIGH RATING.<br> :date: __2021-01-21 19:28:39__

 > Good luck entering your insurance information in.
 I've had to actually call the company every time because the app isn't capable of basic data entry.<br> :date: __2021-01-19 19:22:27__

-> Made an appointment only for the doctor to tell me I'm the last 5 minutes that they can't help me with what I had made the appointment for and denied a refund.
-They can scam you if they really want to.<br> :date: __2021-01-19 15:34:18__

-> Does not work as described.<br> :date: __2021-01-18 05:21:03__

-> Trash.
-After complete register and asking 100 questions they want 75 dollars just to talk to someone.<br> :date: __2021-01-17 19:58:54__

-> I paid $75 to see a doctor and was told to go see a doctor in person, when I asked for a refund they said they could not since they provided clinical advance since they advised me te go see a doctor in person<br> :date: __2021-01-17 18:17:32__

-> PRICE RAPE<br> :date: __2021-01-17 13:26:10__